-In 2011, the BOD authorized the Parent Company to enter into a related party agreement with IPIC to provide a standby fund facility in the amount of ₱50.0 million for the acquisition of raw materials to be processed into finished steel products.
-The Parent Company will receive a guaranteed return on investment of at least 8% per annum.
-Interest earned and interest receivable by the Parent Company in relation to these advances amounted to ₱1.7 million and ₱0.4 million in 2012 and 2011, respectively.
+In May 2011, the BOD authorized the Company to enter into a related party agreement with IPIC to provide a standby fund facility of up to ₱50.0 million for the acquisition of raw materials to be processed into finished steel pipe products.
+The Company will receive a guaranteed return on investment of at least 8% per annum.
+Interest earned by the Company in relation to these advances amounted to ₱1.6 million and ₱1.7 million in 2013 and 2012, respectively.
+Amounts due from IPIC includes outstanding interest receivable amounting to ₱148,111 and ₱493,111 as of December 31, 2013 and 2012, respectively.

-As of December 31, 2012 and 2011, the outstanding receivable from IPIC amounted to \$\mathbb{P}27.5\$ million and \$\mathbb{P}25.1\$ million, respectively.
-This includes interest receivable amounting to \$\mathbb{P}0.5\$ million and \$\mathbb{P}0.1\$ million as of December 31, 2012 and 2011, respectively.
-IPIC's accounts receivable and finished goods with fair value equivalent to the outstanding balance are used as collateral for the amount owed to the Parent Company.
+As of December 31, 2013 and 2012, the outstanding receivable from IPIC amounted to \$\text{P21.5}\$ million and \$\text{P27.0}\$ million, respectively.
+The amount is collectible within a year.

+IPIC's accounts receivable and finished goods with fair value equivalent to the outstanding balance are used as collateral for the amount owed to the Company.